Cost-Push Inflation Explained, with Causes and Examples

 Natural disasters cause inflation by disrupting supply.
 A good example is right after Japan's earthquake in 2011.
 It disrupted the supply of auto parts.
 It also occurred after Hurricane Katrina.
 When the storm destroyed oil refineries, gas prices soared.

 The depletion of natural resources is a type of natural disaster.
 It works the same way, by limiting supply and causing inflation.
 For example, fish prices are rising due to overfishing.
 Recent U.S. laws try to prevent it by limiting the catch for fishermen.

 4. Government Regulation and Taxation

 A fourth driver is government regulation and taxation.
 These rules can reduce supplies of many other products.
 Taxes on cigarettes and alcohol were meant to lower demand for these unhealthy products.
-That may have happened, but more important it raised the price, creating inflation.
+That may have happened, but more importantly, it raised the price and created inflation.

 Government subsidies of ethanol production led to soaring food prices in 2008.
 Agribusinesses grew corn for energy production, taking it out of the food supply.
 Food prices were so high that there were food riots around the world that year.